The-DresOS-Foundation/DresOS-Magisk-Modules/README.md

 > **Help fund future development.** DresOS is built by a small open source team in our spare time.
 If our guide, Magisk modules or app saved you a weekend of research, please tip the jar.
 Funds go to test devices, dev stations, and developer time on updates and future projects.

 [![Please Help fund future projects and keep this one going](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/dresos)

-**We will also be putting each module onto its own repo soon once we release more for ease of access**